MicrosoftDocs/fabric-docs/docs/data-warehouse/copilot.md

 **Applies to:** [!INCLUDE [fabric-dw](includes/applies-to-version/fabric-dw.md)]

 Microsoft Copilot for Synapse Data Warehouse is an AI assistant designed to streamline your data warehousing tasks.
-It integrates seamlessly with your Fabric warehouse, providing intelligent insights to help you along each step of the way in your T-SQL explorations.
+Copilot integrates seamlessly with your Fabric warehouse, providing intelligent insights to help you along each step of the way in your T-SQL explorations.

 ## Introduction to Copilot for Data Warehouse